ambihome-gmbh/assex/guide.md

 # A little developers Guide

-This is the POC for a smart-home hub.
-The implementation is inspired by https://www.home-assistant.io/.
-The software is not useful for anything at the moment but is and will be licensed under the same terms as https://www.home-assistant.io/ as it reuses it's domain model.
+> This is the POC for a smart-home hub.
+The implementation is inspired by HASS, https://www.home-assistant.io/.
+The software is not useful for anything at the moment.
+It is and will be licensed under the same terms as https://www.home-assistant.io/ as it reuses its domain model.

 The purpose of a hub is to connect different real world services and devices and to make them work together.
 Devices and services are abstracted in `Entities`.

-For example you could write a `File`- Entity that watches a file and if that file gets deleted another entity reacts and switches on some light.
+For example you could write a `File`- Entity that watches a file and if that file gets deleted, another entity reacts and switches on some light.

 ## applied Elixir modules